dimajix/flowman/docs/quickstart.md

 ### Mounting volumes

 You probably might want to mount some local directory into the Docker container running Flowman.
-For example you may want to make local data accessible to Flowman or you may simply want to execute some Flowman project stored on your local machine.
+For example, you may want to make local data accessible to Flowman or you may simply want to execute some Flowman project stored on your local machine.
 This can be easily achieved as follows: